 Guideline Statement 8

-In patients with bothersome stress urinary incontinence after prostate treatment, despite conservative therapy, surgical treatment should be offered at one year post-prostate treatment.
-(Strong Recommendation; Evidence Level: Grade: B)
+In patients with bothersome stress urinary incontinence after prostate treatment despite conservative therapy, clinicians should offer surgical treatment at one year post-prostate treatment.
+(Strong Recommendation; Evidence Level: Grade B)

 Discussion